tzimasak/gym-airsim/README.md

 * "exit" : Exits the simulator.

 ## MultiHumanCity
-This environment represent a small part of a city.
+This environment represents a small part of a city.
 It consists of four buildings, bus stops, trees and other small items.
 This city includes 9 different 3D models of humans with a variety of clothing and facial features.
 The humans have a small idling animation.